 - The Latin term “quid pro quo” literally mean “this for that.”
 Quid pro quo sexual harassment occurs when an employment decision is based on someone’s willingness to endure sexual conduct, advances, or requests for sexual favors.
 A single instance of quid pro quo sexual harassment is illegal.

 - More often, employees complain of experiencing a hostile work environment based on sex.
-Work-related harassment can become so “severe or pervasive” that it rises to the level of creating a hostile work environment when a person of any gender identity or sexual orientation:
+Work-related harassment that rises to the level of creating a hostile work environment when a person of any gender identity or sexual orientation:

 - Has to endure come-ons, unwelcomed sexual remarks, or sex-based behavior as part of their job, or